Who Has the Most WNBA Championships?

 By Lorie Shaull – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=71615068

 Rebekka Brunson won 5 WNBA Championships over her 16-year career in the league, placing her at the top of the list of players with the most championships in the league’s history.
+Her achievement is one of the most impressive WNBA stats.

 The hard-working, gritty forward won a WNBA Championship in 2005 with the Sacramento Monarchs and in 2011, 2013, 2015, and 2017 with the Minnesota Lynx.